CASFRI/CASFRI/docs/specifications/README.md

 <a name=Error_codes></a>
 ## CASFRI Error Codes

 Error codes are needed during translation to report invalid or missing source inventory values.
 Error codes have been designed to match the CASFRI attribute type and to reflect the type of error that was encountered in the source inventory.
-Integer attributes will have error codes reported as integers (e.g. -9999) whereas text attributes will have errors reported as strings (e.g. 'INVALID_VALUE').
+Integer and double precision attributes will have error codes reported as integers (e.g. -9999) whereas text attributes will have errors reported as strings (e.g. 'INVALID_VALUE').
 Possible error codes for each CASFRI attribute are listed in the attribute descriptions below.

 Table 2.
 CASFRI error codes